TCU vs. Texas Tech NCAA Football Odds, Plays and Insights | October 9, 2021

 Texas Tech Stats and Trends

-- Texas Tech has three wins against the spread in five games this season.

-- The Red Raiders have been underdogs by 2.5 points or more two times this season and covered the spread once.
+- This year, the Red Raiders have one ATS win in two games as an underdog of 2.5 points or more.

-- Texas Tech's games this season have hit the over two times in five opportunities (40%).
+- Texas Tech's games this year have hit the over two times in five opportunities (40%).

-- Texas Tech is 2-2 against the spread and 3-1 overall in games when it records more than 27.3 points.
+- Texas Tech is 2-2 against the spread and 3-1 overall in games when it scores more than 27.3 points.

-- Texas Tech is 1-1 against the spread and 1-1 overall when the team picks up more than 397 yards.
+- In games that Texas Tech totals over 397 yards, the team is 1-1 against the spread and 1-1 overall.

 - This season the Red Raiders have turned the ball over nine times, three more than the Horned Frogs' takeaways (6).